kzdev-net/kzdev.perfutils/Source/Src/KZDev.PerfUtils/Package/nuget.readme.md

 ### MemoryStreamSlim Example

 Below is an example of how to use the `MemoryStreamSlim` class.
-Other than instantiation using the **Create** method, the API is identical to the standard **MemoryStream** class.
-Note that it is always a best practice to dispose of the **MemoryStreamSlim** instance when it is no longer needed.
+Use the **Create** methods for construction; the member surface area matches **MemoryStream** for supported APIs, with behavioral differences documented for disposed streams and advanced options.
+Dispose the **MemoryStreamSlim** instance when it is no longer needed.

 ```csharp
 using KZDev.PerfUtils;